hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.md

 * position (i.e. columns to be used for the x and y axes)
 * color ("outside" color of the data point/bar being plotted)
-* fill ("inside" colorof the data point/bar being plotted)
+* fill ("inside" color of the data point/bar being plotted)
 * shape (of data points)
 * linetype
 * size (of data points)